-Benign transient hyperphosphatasemia (BTH) is a complex and pathogenetically vague clinical entity expressed by transiently increased serum activity of alkaline phosphatase (ALP) [1-7].
-It occurs in the absence of skeletal, liver, and other diseases characterized by the increase in ALP [2, 3, 5-9].
+Benign transient hyperphosphatasemia (BTH) is a complex and pathogenetic vague clinical entity expressed by transiently increased serum activity of alkaline phosphatase (ALP) [1-7].
+It occurs in the absence of skeletal, liver and other diseases characterized by the increase in ALP [2, 3, 5-9].
 It is detected by accident either during routine health check or by examining one of the diseases [2, 3, 5-10].
-It is most commonly found in children under five years of age, especially in infants, and rarely later [2-12].
-Although seldom, BTH also occurs in adults [13].
+It is most commonly found in children under 5 years of age, especially in infants, and rarely later [2-12].
+Although rare, BTH is also occurrening in adults [13].
 Return to normal ALP levels usually occurs within four months, and sometimes a little later [4, 9-12].
-The most common circumstance of its occurrence are various infections, usually viral, and rarely other pathological conditions [1, 3, 10, 14].
+The most common circumstance of its occurrence is various infections, usually viral, and rarely other pathological conditions [1, 3, 10, 14].
 Bearing in mind the absence of any negative consequences, BTH is considered a benign biochemical disorder and does not require extensive investigations nor the use of vitamin D or other therapeutic procedures [3, 4, 8].

-We present our experience regarding the age of occurrence, detection conditions, diagnostic mode, and duration of BTH in children.
+We present our experiences regarding age of occurrence, detection conditions, diagnostic mode and duration of BTH in children.